 Image: Dribbble/Cameron Jennings

-This logo has a symmetrical balance as well.
+This logo for fitness club has a symmetrical balance as well.
 However, the usual strictness and formality of a symmetrical logo have been subdued by packing it in a circle along with certain softness.
 One may argue that the antennas of the ant break away the symmetry, and that is true, however, the overall image remains largely symmetrical.
 It gives a very neat and balanced look at the logo.

 Image: Behance/Kathy Smith